 - Are there any biases that may be incorporated with this source that I am aware of?

 - Who wrote the article or source?
 Are they a professional or have previous background experience in the field?

 - What kind of information is included in the source?
 What kind of information is missing from the source?

 Common practices to finding supplemental resources on your own would include contacting or reviewing resources from:

 Tips for platform layout

 When it comes to developing the platform, it is important to determine how you want to layout your resources and information.
-This determination can be made by consulting with your stakeholders to identify their preferences.
+This determination can be made by consulting with your community partners to identify their preferences.